capy-language/capy/README.md

 Reflection is extremely useful, and allows for things like a `debug` or `serialize` function that doesn't need to be implemented manually for all types (like Rust).

-If `comptime` powers Capy's compile-time generic system, reflection powers Capy's [runtime generic system](./core/src/structs/list.capy).
+If `comptime` powers Capy's [compile-time generic system](./examples/lists_comptime_generic.capy), reflection powers Capy's [runtime generic system](./examples/lists_runtime_generic.capy).

+These systems allow you to make the choice yourself between fast polymorphic functions that take up lots of program space, and slightly slower runtime generic functions that save a significant amount of space.
+The difference between these two can be seen in the two links above.

 In the future reflection will be made to embrace functions.
 When user-defined annotations are added, this will result in automation far more powerful than Rust macros.